 Parents who like keeping up with the society they live in, can name their daughters Zumara, an Uzbek girl name, meaning ‘society’.

-- Popular Catalan Names For Baby Boys And Girls
+Infographic: Popular Uzbek Names For Boys And Girls